Our Staff

 • Mindy Gregory Sieber

 Mindy has lived in Newton for more than 30 years.
 She has worked, volunteered, and held leadership roles in many Newton nonprofits, and founded an online store selling eco-friendly goods.
-Currently, she works at a local nonprofit and is on the board of Green Newton.
-She enjoys hiking and painting.
-Mindy looks forward to supporting and helping broaden community access to NCF’s wonderful resources.
+Currently, she works at a local nonprofit and is also on the board of Green Newton.
+Mindy enjoys hiking and painting and is dedicated to expanding community access to Newton Community Farm’s wonderful resources while helping strengthen support for the Farm’s continued growth and impact.

 • Debra Hall